zenden2k/curl-cpp-wrapper/README.md

 ```
 ## Attention

-You **should** build libcurl with **Unicode** feature enabled on Windows,  otherwise, file upload may fail.
+**On Windows, enable Unicode support when building libcurl** — otherwise, file uploads may fail.

-If you compile libcurl for Windows with OpenSSL support (instead of Schannel), you should put "curl-ca-bundle.crt" file into your application's binary directory).
+If using OpenSSL (not WinSSL), ensure the `curl-ca-bundle.crt` file is in your app’s binary directory. https://curl.se/docs/caextract.html